preetpatel/MSAScribrAPI/Part5-SearchByTranscriptions/README.md

         }
 ```

+The self-referencing loop issue, caused by the two tables relationship, since when used ``include()``, each video now contains all its related transcription, however each transcription object also contains its video!

 We need to add this particular option to ``ConfigureServices()`` method in ``Startup.cs``:

 ```C#
 options => options.SerializerSettings.ReferenceLoopHandling = Newtonsoft.Json.ReferenceLoopHandling.Ignore);
 ```

-This helps prevent the self-referencing loop issue, caused by the two tables relationship, since when used ``include()``, each video now contains all its related transcription, however each transcription object also contains its video!
 Now that this issue is resolved, go ahead and test this **GET** method in swagger UI.

 We can see that this essentially gives us back the list of video with each one containing its set of transriptions, but not quite filter to include only the transcription we want.